 Just a Ball Game?
 Patrons

-Just a Ball Game? is pleased to engage with its patrons who are all keen promoters of anti homophobia and gender identity in sport.
+Just a Ball Game? is pleased to engage with its patrons who are all keen promoters of LGBT+ equality inclusion and diversity for all in sport.

-Each of our patrons represent figure heads for JBG? helping to raise awareness around LGBT issues on a world wise basis.
+Each of our patrons represent figure heads for JBG? helping to raise awareness around LGBT+ issues on a world wide basis.

 Nicola Hobbs plays goalkeeper for Doncaster Rovers Belles and is also a full time firefighter.
 Born In Portsmouth, Nicola has played for a number of clubs and returned to the 'Belles' 3 seasons ago helping them to promotion to WSL1 in 2015 as an ever present.